 It took a lot of work to create this magnificent place.
 According to NBC, 400 people worked for 60 days to finish it.
 The bill for the project?
 Nearly $11 million, according to estimates by Abdel Nasser Rahhal, general manager of Akar Landscaping Services and Agriculture.

-A new experience every time you visit the garden
+A new experience every time

 Since the garden will cycle through new attractions and feature different blooms each season, no two visits will be the same.
 One upcoming addition will be an aromatic garden, which will feature plants from all across the globe that have a naturally strong scent.
 While walking through, visitors will even be able to make their own cup of tea with the flowers.
 Another new aspect will be a flower watch, a clock constructed out of flowers and plants that will change through the seasons.
 There will also be restaurants, shops and even a children's play area on site with various magic shows and other entertainment.
 Farhan Shehzad, a project manager for the developers of the garden, told Emirates24|7 that one of the expansions is the new Butterfly Garden, which will likely be a major draw once the park re-opens.
 This attraction is part of the first phase of "Dubai Safari," which also includes a golf course and will open by March of next year.